A general physician, Dr Mercy Luka, has warned that measles can cause infection of the lung, commonly popularly known as pneumonia.

 - Measles is a highly infectious condition

-- Scientists have identified 21 strains of the measles virus
+- Scientists have identified 21 strains of the virus

-- Symptoms of measles can include watery eyes, sneezing, and a dry hacking cough
+- Symptoms can include watery eyes, sneezing, and a dry hacking cough

-- There is no specific treatment for measles.
+- There is no specific treatment.
 Prevention is better than cure

 - Pregnant women should not take the vaccine